bazel-contrib/SIG-rules-authors/go-tutorial.md

 created.
 A Bazel project can contain multiple binaries, so we have to have that form of naming syntax.
 Inside the go-code-tutorial&#95; folder we have the binary go-code-tutorial&#95;.

+> You can use [bazel cquery](https://bazel.build/query/cquery#files-output) to ask Bazel for the binary output path.

 ### Where Gazelle defines the dependencies

 One of the features of Gazelle is to "vendor" Go projects.
 Within this example, we are